Free Will

 I also mentioned that there is always some part of the problem that we can take responsibility for.
 It may not be the alcoholic dad’s fault that he is prone to addiction, but he can join AA.
 He can stay away from friends who pressure him to drink.
 He can see a therapist.

 I believe that knowing our limitations allows us to have more freedom.
 In my work, clients often try to convince other people that their suffering is real.
 I tell them that they have limited control over what other people think about their disorder.
 However, they don’t have to blame themselves.
 They can take control of what they can control.
+They can remind themselves that they’re suffering is real.

 Some people think that going to therapy is a sign of weakness.
 In reality, therapy increases your degrees of freedom.
-And I want to make sure I capitalize on all the freedom I can get.
+And I want to make sure I capitalize on all the freedom I can have.

 About Christy Barongan